CLI install guide

 ./flash-all.bat

 Wait for the flashing process to complete.
-It will automatically handle flashing the firmware, rebooting into the bootloader interface, flashing the core OS, rebooting into the userspace fastboot mode, flashing the rest of the OS and finally rebooting back into the bootloader interface.
-Avoid interacting with the device until the flashing script is finished and the device is back at the bootloader interface.
+It will automatically handle flashing the firmware, rebooting into the bootloader interface and flashing the OS.
+Avoid interacting with the device until the flashing script is finished.
 Then, proceed to locking the bootloader before using the device as locking wipes the data again.

 Troubleshooting